-Appendix I - Added the new rates for the new services and revised the rate methodology;
+Appendix I - Added the new services and described the rate methodology accordingly and removed reference to I-2 PM due to change in rate methodology;

-Appendix J - Due to new services revised the cost neutrality for year three, four, and five.
+Appendix J - Due to new services revised the cost neutrality for year five.

 3. Nature of the Amendment